bitaxis/rack-cas-rails/README.md

 The ```authenticate!``` method will check to see if a browser session is authenticated.
 If it is, controller execution will continue.
 Otherwise, it will render the ```public/401.html``` file as well as return a HTTP status of 401.

-So, now, create a ```pubilc/401.html``` in your application.
+So, now, create a ```pubilc/401.html``` file in your application.
 You can simply copy an existing file, rename and change its contents.

 ## Helper Methods